Blog Archives

 Clarry Lay, a psychology professor at York University in Toronto created the “General Procrastination Scale” as a research tool.
 While it is not intended for diagnosis, you can still get a general sense of your tendency to procrastinate across a pretty wide a range of situations.

 In the interactive form below, you can simply move the sliders around and see your total score at the bottom.
 The total will be updated as you go along.
 A lower total score mean less procrastination, from 1, which would mean you don’t procrastinate at all in any of those situations, to 10, which would mean you procrastinate at every opportunity.
-Only the overall score at the bottom matters, because half of the individual items score in reverse.
+Only the overall score at the bottom matters,

 New Productivity Coaching Group